linjing-lab/sorting-algorithms/README.md

 import sortingx as sx
 ```

-For example, If I use the `bubble` sorting algorithm to sort a real data set in reverse order, use the following commands:
+For example, If I use the `bubble` sorting algorithm to sort a real data in reverse, use the following commands:

 ```python
 import random